- College Requirements

 - Demonstrate proficiency in basic performance skills: use of the body, use of the voice, text analysis for performance, and an ability to create truth in imaginary circumstances.

-- Demonstrate readiness to enter a professional internship, entry-level position with a theatre company, or gain entrance into a graduate training program for more specialized work.
+- Demonstrate readiness to enter a professional internship or entry-level position with a theatre company, or gain entrance into a graduate training program for more specialized work.

 |Theatre Core Requirements|